VisRAG2.0: Mitigating Visual Hallucinations via Evidence-Guided Multi-Image Reasoning in Visual Retrieval-Augmented Generation: Introduction

 \section{Introduction}

-Retrieval-Augmented Generation (RAG) equips Large Language Models (LLMs) with a knowledge retriever that accesses a curated external knowledge base, supplying task-relevant context at generation time and mitigating hallucinations arising from insufficient parametric knowledge~\citep{lewis2020retrieval,asai2024self}.
-However, ineffective use of retrieved information limits practical adoption in domain-specific tasks.
-Retrieval-augmented reasoning addresses this gap by extracting evidence from external knowledge during the reasoning process.
-When combined with reinforcement learning (RL) optimization~\citep{shao2024deepseekmath, rafailov2023direct, schulman2017proximal}, this paradigm improves the model’s ability to leverage retrieved evidence and tackle higher-difficulty queries~\citep{li2025search,song2025r1}.
-Yet a substantial portion of real-world knowledge exists in non-textual modalities, such as images, tables, and complex document layouts.
-Preprocessing routes that first linearize these signals via image captioning or OCR and then feed only text to LLMs inevitably discard crucial visual and spatial cues, preventing the model from accessing information originally present in images or document pages~\citep{zhang2024map}.
+Retrieval-Augmented Generation (RAG) equips Large Language Models (LLMs) with external knowledge retrieval to provide task-relevant context and mitigate hallucinations caused by limited parametric knowledge~\citep{lewis2020retrieval, liu2026knowledge}.
+However, much real-world knowledge is inherently non-textual, residing in modalities such as images, tables, and complex document layouts.
+Text-centric preprocessing pipelines that rely on image captioning or OCR to linearize these signals discard essential visual and spatial structure, limiting the model’s ability to access and reason over information originally present in images or document pages~\citep{zhang2024map}.

 To address this limitation, Visual RAG (VRAG)~\citep{yu2024visrag,faysse2407colpali} retrieves document page snapshots as units, preserving visual and spatial cues so VLMs can read evidence directly from images.
-Recent variants couple retrieval with reinforcement learning, inserting retrieved images into intermediate reasoning steps so the model can derive the correct answer from pixels rather than text alone~\citep{peng2025learning, wu2025mmsearch}.
-Despite these gains, many methods still transplant text-based RAG practices to vision and ignore modality-specific needs such as cross-image grounding, layout-aware reading, and region-level attention.
-As a result, models often fail to perceive information reliably across multiple images.
-Some works introduce perception-oriented actions or auxiliary agents to guide reasoning~\citep{wang2025vrag,wang2025vidorag}, which improves attention to visual detail but increases architectural complexity and computational cost, complicating end-to-end training and later reconfiguration.
+Recent variants couple retrieval with reinforcement learning, inserting retrieved images into intermediate reasoning steps so the model can derive the correct answer from pixels rather than text alone~\citep{peng2026mixture, wu2025mmsearch}.
+Despite these gains, many methods still transplant text-based RAG practices into the visual domain and neglect modality-specific capabilities such as perceiving information relevant to the question from images.
+Such a deficiency in visual perception often exacerbates visual hallucinations.
+In particular, models may fail to correctly attend to and utilize relevant visual evidence present in the images, leading to incorrect answers, or may erroneously perceive and reason about visual content that does not actually exist, resulting in spurious or hallucinated conclusions.
+Some works introduce perception-oriented actions or auxiliary agents to mitigate visual hallucinations~\citep{wang2025vrag,wang2025vidorag}, which improves attention to visual detail but increases architectural complexity and computational cost, complicating end-to-end training and later reconfiguration.